Crack the Mortgage Rate Code and Save 💲

 Daily Breakdown for the Week

-Every day, I break down WHY mortgage rates rise or fall daily—so you don’t have to guess! 📉What happened sets the stage for what we can expect next week.
-For now, data from the Bureau of Labor Statistics and the Department of Labor have not moved the yield needle as they have in the past.
-Unfortunately, other headlines have affected mortgage rates.
-Let’s take a peek!
+Every day, I break down WHY mortgage rates rise or fall daily—so you don’t have to guess! 📉What happened throughout the week sets the stage for what we can expect next week.
+For now, data from the Bureau of Labor Statistics (BLS) and the Department of Labor have not moved the yield needle as they have in the past.
+The decline in the bond market is thanks to SCOTUS removing the high tariffs.
+For now, tariffs fall under Section 122 at 10% and expire after 150 daysthey cannot be used again.

 📅Wednesday: